Great Mosque of Herat: 20th century

 During the Soviet-Afghan War (1979-1989), only limited demolition struck the mosque.
 This was the case despite the abuse of the minarets by Soviet soldiers and huge tanks moving around the area.
-In 1986 one minaret hit by a rocket crashed into the courtyard.
+In 1986, one minaret hit by a rocket crashed into the courtyard.
 It killed many people and caused damage to the eastern wing.
-The Soviets sent experts for reparation, but works have not been finished until 1995.
+The Soviets sent experts for reparation, but works had not been finished until 1995.
 Some more traces like bullet holes could be found.
 The Ghurid portal was not severely damaged.

-In 1992 the replacing of the stone plaster in the courtyard started, financed by private sponsoring.
+In 1992, the replacing of the stone plaster in the courtyard started, financed by private sponsoring.
 A pattern of wide strips of white marble alternating with narrow stripes of black marble was laid.
 Due to failing donations, it could not be finished until 1998.
-During the Taliban's rule in Herat between 1996 and 2001, the entry to the mosque was banned for all non-muslims, including UN staff.
+During the Taliban's rule in Herat between 1996 and 2001, the entry to the mosque was banned for all non-muslims, including United Nations staff.

-21st Century
+21st century

 In 2002, all roofs of the mosque were renovated due to a problem with excessive humidity in the interior.
 During the renovation of the facades in 2004/05, parts of the old Ghurid decoration were found.
 These parts are exhibited in frames in the wall covering.
 In 2012, some fifty Afghan traders promised funds for the renovation of the mosque.

 Architecture

-The initial plan of the mosque by the Ghurids

-The Ghurids built the entire mosque using brick.
-The layout is a typical 4-iwan plan with an interior courtyard and a water basin.
+The Ghurids built the entire original mosque using brick.
+The layout was a typical 4-iwan plan with an interior courtyard and a water basin (now disappeared).
 The qibla orientation towards the west was adhered to, although this deviates from the correct direction to Mecca by about 20°.
 The main iwan was covered by vaults.
 It formed an axial cross with the other three iwans on each side of the courtyard.
 These three iwans were intended as meeting and teaching places for smaller audiences.